ebullient/ebullient.github.io/site/content/posts/2022-04-18-pockets-command-line-apps-at-devnexus.md

 {{< youtube M-Xbym3Dbpo >}}

-The subject of the talk is a little command line application called "Pockets", and it lives here: https://github.com/ebullient/pockets-cli
+The subject of the talk is a little command line application called "Pockets", and it lives here:

+{{< gh_card "ebullient/pockets-cli" >}}